hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

-#HiPay Fullservice Cartridge for Demandware
+#HiPay Enterprise Cartridge for Demandware

 #General information

-The HiPay cartridge, available on the Demandware (DW) LINK Marketplace, allows merchants to offer HiPay Fullservice as a payment solution on their Demandware storefronts.
+The HiPay cartridge, available on the Demandware (DW) LINK Marketplace, allows merchants to offer HiPay Enterprise as a payment solution on their Demandware storefronts.

 The cartridge provides several options for entering payment information